-While I was keen on caves and its paintings, having studied about them, my fellow travelers were keen on meeting the block printers of Bagh.
+While I was keen on caves and their paintings, having studied about them, my fellow travelers were keen on meeting the block printers of Bagh.
 We expected to meet some local weavers but it seems there are not many of them around.
 Bagh Printing is what is famous and something that I have been wearing for a long time.

 After a long search, we reach the workshop of Khatri Block Printers.
-The delicate Saris in beige, black and red color were lying all around their compound, drying up the sun.
+The delicate Saris in beige, black, and red color were lying all around their compound, drying up the sun.
 They very kindly showed us the whole process of printing as we walked through a pile of wooden blocks.
 Each big and small is a wooden block, which is the currency of a Bagh printer.

 Fabrics are delicately but firmly painted by hand, joining pattern by pattern and creating a new pattern every time.
 The fabric then goes through the boiling and drying process that firms up the colors.
 Only three colors can be seen on fabrics hand-printed in Bagh – Beige, Red, and Black.

 My fellow travelers got busy buying Saris, scarves, and dress materials, while I sat back and enjoyed the prints that reflected the invisible thread of ancient technique used on a local fabric.
 The printers though traced their lineage from the Marwar region of Rajasthan.